**Please note: The 2023 deadline for this fund has now closed

 Please see examples of reordering case studies from Rochester and Canterbury dioceses here

-Each financial year the Missional Property Fund will make grants of up to £20,000 to repair or improve church buildings, where this will enable the mission plans for the area.
+In 2024 the Missional Property Fund will make grants of up to £20,000 to repair or improve church buildings, where this will enable the mission plans for the area.

 Grants are given towards the repair or improvement of church buildings.
 Grants have been given in the past for: